Filipino Fiesta Menu: Popular Filipino Dishes Served in Every Filipino Occasion

 The local food scene here in the Philippines is genuinely something to be proud of.
-Even with the fact that there are so many diverse cultures that have influenced the country over the years in which it also reflects beautifully in the culinary scene, there are a lot of Pinoy dishes that stand out on its own.
+Even with the fact that so many diverse cultures have influenced the country over the years, which also reflects beautifully in the culinary scene, there are a lot of Pinoy dishes that stand out on their own.

 Also, the Filipinos are well known to be rice-loving folks.
-The rice or kanin is the food that is always served at the table first.
-As the saying goes, you know you are Filipino when you have both spoon & fork in hand instead of the knife & fork, because every Filipino meal has rice involved.
-And of course, what are the favorite dishes commonly paired with rice that go so very well with it.
+The rice or Kanin is the food that is always served at the table first.
+As the saying goes, you know you are Filipino when you have both spoon & fork in hand instead of the knife & fork because every Filipino meal involves rice.
+And of course, what are the favorite dishes commonly paired with rice that go so well with it.

 Here are the top ten favorite Pinoy dishes best served with rice.
-Plus, you will not be surprised to see these Pinoy dishes that will ever be present in any and every Filipino occasion.
+Plus, you will not be surprised to see these Filipino Fiesta dishes that will ever be present on any and every Filipino occasion.

-Morcon is the Filipino version of a meat roll with hotdogs, pickles, carrots, cheese, liver and egg as stuffings.
-Morcon is considered to be a local Chirstmas dish so expect this dish to turn up on your dining table this Christmas season and at New Year’s Eve.
+Morcon is the Filipino version of a meat roll with hotdogs, pickles, carrots, cheese, liver, and egg as stuffings.
+Morcon is considered a local Christmas dish so expect this dish to turn up on your dining table this Christmas season and on New Year’s Eve.

-Lumpia is one of the favorites as well and this dish is an influence of the Chinese cuisine.
-Lumpia or spring rolls are very popular in the Philippines and almost always served in any occasion because it is very easy to make a large serving in less time.
+Lumpia is one of the favorites as well, and this dish is an influence of Chinese cuisine.
+Lumpia or spring rolls are trendy in the Philippines and almost always served on any occasion because it is very easy to make a large serving in less time.

-Some have called it the peanut stew of the Philippines, mainly because kare-kare it is in fact a dish composed of oxtails and tripe with a peanut-based stew, along with a few set of vegetable that includes petsay, long beans, and eggplants.
+Some have called it the peanut stew of the Philippines, mainly because kare-kare is, in fact, a dish composed of oxtails and tripe with a peanut-based stew, along with a few sets of vegetables that includes petsay, long beans, and eggplants.
 This dish is usually paired with shrimp paste or alamang.